 Everybody wants to get a job in tech these days, mainly because it is the future of work.
 On top of that, it pays well and offers remote working flexibility.
 If you are looking to break into the industry, you’d need to have some knowledge of essential tech skills.

-While there are a few options for you to consider, like getting a bachelor’s degree in computer science or professional certification from a coding bootcamp, education can still be a costly affair.
+There are a few options for you to consider.
+For example, getting a bachelor’s degree in computer science or professional certification from a coding bootcamp.
+At the end of the day, education can still be a costly affair.

 However, you shouldn’t let this deter your will to learn.
 Even if you don’t have the amount needed to fund your courses, there is still a chance for you to land a career in tech.
 In this guide, we will show you several ways to get financial aid for tech education.